-The ultimate total fertility rates (TFRs) in the 2017 Trustees Report are 2.2, 2.0, and 1.8 children per woman for the respective low-cost, intermediate, and high-cost alternatives.
-The ultimate TFRs are the same as those used in the 2016 Trustees Report.
-Final birth data for 2015 from the National Center for Health Statistics (NCHS) resulted in a TFR of 1.84.
+The ultimate total fertility rates (TFRs) assumed for the 2018 Trustees Report are 2.2, 2.0, and 1.8 children per woman for the low-cost, intermediate, and high-cost alternatives, respectively.
+These ultimate TFRs are the same as those used for the 2017 Trustees Report.
+Final birth data for 2016 from the National Center for Health Statistics (NCHS) produce a TFR of 1.82 for the year.
+Based on provisional data from NCHS for the first quarter of 2017, the intermediate alternative TFR is assumed to be 1.80 for the full year 2017.

-The sharp drop in the TFR from a level of 2.12 in 2007 to a level of 2.00 for 2009 and 1.85 for 2013 is most likely largely due to the effects of the economic recession.
-In 2014, the TFR increased slightly to 1.86 but decreased again in 2015 to 1.84.
-However, the Trustees assume that the TFR will still increase to pre-recession levels before returning to the ultimate level of 2.0.
-The consistency of reported birth expectations around 2.3 by women of childbearing age through the period of reduced economic activity suggests that much of the recent drop in births is a deferral, rather than a decrease, in fertility rates.
-Thus, for the intermediate alternative, the Trustees assume an increasing TFR from 2016 through 2023 to a level slightly above the ultimate TFR, consistent with the projected recovery from the recession.
-After 2023, the Trustees assume the TFR decreases linearly, reaching the ultimate TFR of 2.0 in 2027.
-Compared to the assumed intermediate path of the TFR in the 2016 Trustees Report, this path is lower through 2022.
-For 2023 and later, the path is the same as the path used in the 2016 Trustees Report.
-This change in the path of the TFR results in a decrease in the long-range actuarial balance, under the intermediate alternative, of about 0.01 percent of taxable payroll.
+The sharp drop in the historical TFR from a level of 2.12 in 2007 to a level of 2.00 in 2009 and 1.85 in 2013 is most likely largely due to the effects of the economic recession.
+The TFR increased slightly to 1.86 in 2014, then decreased in 2015 to 1.85 and in 2016 to 1.82, and is expected to decrease further in 2017.
+The Trustees assume that the TFR will ultimately return to an average level of 2.0.
+This assumption is based primarily on the continued and persistent expectation among women of childbearing age that they will have more than 2 children on average.
+Due to the extraordinary depth of the recent recession and extremely slow recovery, the assumption that lower birth rates experienced in recent years will be largely offset by additional delayed births is being eliminated for the 2018 Trustees Report.
+Specifically, for the intermediate alternative, the Trustees now assume that the TFR will transition from the 2017 TFR of 1.80 to the ultimate level of 2.0 for 2027, without a rise above 2.0 during that period.
+Compared to the intermediate path of the TFR assumed for the 2017 Trustees Report, this path assumed for the 2018 Trustees Report is considerably lower through 2027.
+This change in the transition path, along with the incorporation of recent data, results in a decrease (worsening) in the long-range actuarial balance, under the intermediate alternative, of about 0.08 percent of taxable payroll.

 In addition to the overall level of the TFR, the distribution of birth rates by age of mother has implications for the size of the population.
-As in the prior Trustees Report, the Trustees assume a continuation of the historical trend toward lower birth rates for women below age 20 and higher birth rates for women above age 30 through the ultimate years.
-This continued trend results in a somewhat smaller and slightly older population in the future than if the future relative distribution of birth rates by age of mother were unchanged.
+As in the prior Trustees Report, the Trustees assume a continuation of the historical trend toward lower birth rates for women below age 20 and higher birth rates for women above age 30 through the transition to the ultimate period.
+This continued trend tends to result in a somewhat smaller population in the future than if the future relative distribution of birth rates by age of mother were unchanged.